jameswylde/linux-diagnostics/README.md

 ## linux-vm-diagnostics
-Bash script to pull some diagnostic information from Linux VMs for troubleshooting and compress for sharing - optionally uploads to workspace with `azcopy`.
+Bash script to pull diagnostic information from Linux VMs for troubleshooting and compress for sharing - optionally uploads to workspace with `azcopy`.

 ![screen](https://imgur.com/kPfTVKD.png)